qmat-geqs/qmat-geqs.github.io/index.md

 Specialist in polymer physics.

 ### Antoine Royer
-> *Student in oceanography, atmospheric physics and climatology, Faculty of Sciences and Engineering, University of Toulouse III (Paul Sabatier).*
+> *Student in oceanography, atmospheric physics and climatology and TESS member, Faculty of Sciences and Engineering, University of Toulouse III (Paul Sabatier).*

-I manage the IT part of the project, providing and maintaining a fully documented Python package.
+The group's computer technician.